jeremieboudreault/jeremieboudreault.github.io/_pages/about.md

 I am currently a Ph.
 D. candidate in data science and environmental health at the Water Earth and Environment Research Center of the [National institute of scientific research](https://inrs.ca/en/) (INRS) and a Health System Impact Fellow (HSIF) in artificial intelligence at the [National Institute of Public Health of Quebec](https://www.inspq.qc.ca/) (INSPQ), in Quebec City, Canada.

 My research interests are related to the applications of statistics and data science to concrete environmental problematics, such as hydrometeorology, climate change, environmental health and ecology.
-Current and past research project available [here](https://jeremieboudreault.github.io/projects/).
+My current and past research projects are available [here](https://jeremieboudreault.github.io/projects/).

 News
 ----------